Hone logo

 • The solution must be written in TypeScript.

-• The solution should be performant and have minimal overhead.
+• The solution should be relatively concise and readable.

 Notes